rovertronic/Mario-Builder-64/README.md

 - ia8 coins (64x64), the vanilla coin texture is upgraded to accomodate. *
 - Skybox size modifier.
 You can have 2x, 3x and 4x size skyboxes (you can select the skybox size in `config.h`.)
 Please note that this might affect console performance, especially 4x mode.
 2x or 3x mode is recommended if aiming for console.
 By CowQuack *
 - You can set the black border size to different values for console and emulator.
 It's set to 0 by default for both. *
-- Colored ia4 text support.
-Format: "@XXXXXXXX[YOUR TEXT]@--------" (By ArcticJaguar725)
-  - Example Text: "@FF0000FFRED @00FF00FFGREEN @0000FFFFBLUE @FFFFFF00INVISIBLE @--------NORMAL"
-  - NOTE: It is not mandatory to reset the text color with "@--------", but text will need to be recolored each time it scrolls in a dialog box, or the custom color will reset.

 # UltraSM64